Christianity in Roman Britain: 4th and 5th centuries

-By the second half of the fourth century, Christians held several senior administrative posts within the government of the diocese.
+By the 4th century, there were probably Romano-British families split by their religious allegiance; some Christian, others following pagan religions.
+Some individuals may have oscillated between the two.
+By the second half of the 4th century, Christians held several senior administrative posts within the government of the civil diocese.
 The Roman poet Ausonius corresponded with Flavius Sanctus, the Christian governor of one of the British provinces.

-In 391 CE, the Roman Emperor Theodosius banned all pagan religions throughout the empire, with Christianity becoming its official religion.
+In 391, Emperor Theodosius banned all pagan religions throughout the empire, with Christianity now the official religion.
 Theodosius' decree would probably have impacted Britain and been acted upon by the provincial administration.
-Henig suggested that by the end of the fourth century, "a large proportion of British society, however materially impoverished," was Christian.
+Martin Henig suggested that by the end of the 4th century, "a large proportion of British society, however materially impoverished," was Christian.

 Several prominent Christians were Romano-British by birth.
-Pelagius, the originator of Pelagianism, was likely born in Britain in the second half of the fourth century, although lived most of his life in continental Europe.
+Pelagius, the originator of Pelagianism, was likely born in Britain in the second half of the 4th century, although lived most of his life in continental Europe.
 Saint Patrick was also born in Britain to a family who had been Christians for at least three generations.
 His Confessio of St Patrick is the only surviving written testimony that was written by a Romano-British Christian, although mostly discusses his time in Ireland rather than Britain.
 In the 470s, Apollinaris Sidonius, the Bishop of Clermont, wrote to Faustus, Bishop of Riez, referring to the latter as having been British by birth.

-There are various other surviving textual references attesting to the presence of Christianity in late fourth and fifth century Britain.
+There are various other surviving textual references attesting to the presence of Christianity in late 4th and 5th century Britain.
 In the 390s, Victricius, the Bishop of Rouen, travelled to Britain and in his De Laude Sanctorum referred to a priesthood existing there.
 Another Gaulish bishop, Germanus of Auxerre, was sent to Britain by Pope Celestine I in 429, there to deal with a bishop named Agricola who was promoting Pelagianism.
 The Life of Saint Germanus refers to the bishop visiting Britain for a second time, this time with a Bishop Severus, in the last year of his life, although the precise year is not known.

-By the fourth century, there were probably Romano-British families split by their religious allegiance; some Christian, others following pagan religions.
-Some individuals may have oscillated between the two.